-A flow transaction, by contrast, involves a commitment of the parties to buy and sell MSRs in the future.
-Those MSRs do not exist at the time the parties enter the agreement, so there is no existing portfolio that a buyer may review and price.
-The buyer can and should review the seller's historic origination of loans to get a sense of what it may deliver in the future.
-Moreover, the buyer may include terms and limitations in the flow purchase agreement that will set parameters and requirements for the MSRs that should be delivered.
-Those terms, often called the "buy box," typically include a pricing matrix that provides pricing multiples and adjustments to properly value the MSRs based on their characteristics and incentivize the delivery of the most desirable types of MSRs.
+A flow transaction, by contrast, involves a commitment of the parties to buy and sell MSRs related to newly originated loans in the future.
+The loans and MSRs don't exist at the time the parties enter the agreement, so there is no existing portfolio for the buyer to review and price.
+The buyer may review the seller's historic origination of loans to get a sense of what it may deliver in the future.
+Moreover, the buyer may include terms and limitations in the agreement that will set parameters and requirements for the MSRs that should be delivered.
+Those terms, often called the "buy box," typically include a pricing matrix that provides pricing multiples and adjustments to properly value the MSRs based on their characteristics and incentivize the delivery of the types of MSRs the buyer prefers.
 Although it's difficult to review and set pricing for flow purchases, flow transactions avoid the issue of delinquent, defaulted, foreclosure and bankruptcy loans.
 All the loans in a flow transaction will be new originations and generally need to be performing in order to be sold to or pooled with an investor.